fakugmkhuseli/alx-higher_level_programming/README.md

 # Higher-level programming - Python, MySQL & JavaScript
-This repository contains project programs that were completed for the higher-level programming track at ALX Holberton Software Engineerin programme.
+This repository contains project programs that were completed for the higher-level programming track at ALX Holberton Software Engineering programme.
 In these projects, I learnt Python, MySQL, and JavaScript.
 The projects are listed as follows:
 * [0x00.
 Python - Hello, World](./0x00-python-hello_world)
 * [0x01.
 Python - if/else, loops, functions](./0x01-python-if_else_loops_functions)
 * [0x02.
 Python - import & modules](./0x02-python-import_modules)